xt0fer/reveal-slides/md/InterfacesandLambdas.md

     sayians[1] = new Saiyan("Goku", 9000);
     sayians[2] = new Saiyan("Gohan", 3000);

-    // There is no way for this method to know how to sort these custom objects
-    // by default unless this object implements Comparable.
-    // Implementing Comparable tells the sort method that these objects can respond to
-    // the comparetTo(T t) request.
     Arrays.sort(sayians);

     for (Sayian s: sayians)
-      System.out.println("Name=" + s.getName() + ", order=" + s.getPowerLevel());
+      System.out.println("Name=" + s.getName()
+          + ", order=" + s.getPowerLevel());

+    ...
   }
 ```
+-

+    * There is no way for this method to know how to sort these custom objects by default unless this object implements Comparable.
+    * Implementing Comparable tells the sort method that these objects can respond to the comparetTo(T t) request.

 -

 ```